ryssbowh/craft-themes/README.md

 Installing a theme that extends another will automatically install that other theme.
 Installing a theme will automatically install this plugin.
 Disabling a theme will disable all theme that extend from it.
-Uninstalling a theme will delete all its blocks/displays/layouts (Pro version only).
+Uninstalling a theme will permanently delete all its blocks/displays/layouts (Pro version only).

 ## Requirements